Kingston Area Boat Ramps

 Grass Creek Park Kingston, Ontario (East side)

 Located just east of Joyceville Road on Hwy 2 about 1/2 way between Kingston and Gananoque.
 Entrance is located at the McLaughlin Wood working Museum.
 Follow the roadway south to the launch area on the left side.
 The single wide ramp is a bit hidden, located at the end of a longer than normal approach with a small curve on the hill leading to the ramp.
 It can be a bit tricky but is no problem once you have experienced it once or twice.
-There is a short turning area for smaller boats and vehicles about 1/2 way.
+There is a short turning area for smaller boats and vehicles about 1/2 way down the roadway.

 There is a dock to the right side (looking from the roadway) The water levels here can be very low when there are low water conditions on the St. Lawrence but it is almost always usable for smaller boats.
 Water is usually quite muddy here and the channel to the river is not marked.
 The ramp area is well sheltered and can be used in most weather conditions.